Understanding CTE

 HVAC-R

-This is a two-year program aligned with the most current HVAC Excellence modules relevant for this geographic area and industry needs and trends.
-The program imparts skills and knowledge for the following areas: installation, service and repair of heating, air conditioning, and refrigeration equipment, systems in both residential and commercial applications, with emphasis on safety and Environmental Protection Agency (EPA) requirements and regulations.
-The coursework integrates shop operations, job planning and estimating, customer service, professionalism, and ethics.
-The curriculum is enhanced by the Home Performance with the Energy Star Program, which helps students understand how the house works as a system.
+A two-year program aligned with the most current HVAC-R Excellence modules relevant for this geographic area and industry needs and trends.
+The program imparts skills and knowledge for the following areas: installation, service and repair of heating, air conditioning, and refrigeration equipment, systems in both residential and commercial applications, emphasis on safety and Environmental Protection Agency (EPA) requirements and regulations.
+Coursework integrates shop operations, job planning and estimating, customer service, professionalism, and ethics.
+The curriculum is enhanced by the Home Performance with the ENERGY STAR Program, which helps students understand how the house works as a system.

 HEAVY EQUIPMENT MAINTENANCE AND OPERATION

-This is a two-year program based on the National Center for Construction Education and Research Contren Learning Series for Heavy Equipment and Repair.
+A two-year program based on the National Center for Construction Education and Research Contren Learning Series for Heavy Equipment and Repair.
 Students learn to operate, maintain, diagnose, and repair construction-related equipment such as backhoes, bulldozers, bucket loaders, excavators, dump trucks, and skid steers.
-The program enjoys a corporate collaboration with Milton, Caterpillar and Bobcat, among others, through which students receive specialized training at their corporate site, as well as instructional opportunities at our education centers, field trip experiences, internships, and job shadowing opportunities.
-Students study the following modules throughout the program: introduction to the trade, heavy equipment safety, identification of heavy equipment and basic operational techniques, tractors, grades and slopes, diesel engines, and hydraulics.
+The program enjoys corporate collaboration with Milton/Caterpillar, and Bobcat among others, through which students receive specialized training at their corporate site, as well as instructional opportunities at our education centers, field trip experiences, internships, and job shadowing opportunities.
+Students study the following modules throughout the program: introduction to trade, heavy equipment safety, identification of heavy equipment and basic operational techniques, tractors, grades and slopes, diesel engines and hydraulics.

 HORSE CARE

-This is a two-year program that includes training of Standardbred horses for racing, using all related tack and equipment.
-Students learn the role of the caretaker, safety, professionalism, handling of horses, and breaking of yearlings.
-Students spend most of their time at the Saratoga Equine Sports Center where they learn and apply equine and veterinary science on Standardbred horses.
-Students are given the opportunity to participate in a work-based learning experience, which exposes them to the operation of a business and specific job duties related to future careers.
-The curriculum includes equine systems, equine physiology, nutrition, health, disease, emergency medical care, stable management, bloodlines and breeding, and equine sales.
+A two-year program that includes training of Morgan horses for riding, using all related tack and equipment.
+Students learn the role of the caretaker, safety, professionalism, handling horses, and riding.
+Students spend most of their time at the Rolling Oaks Farm in Gansevoort where they learn and apply equine and veterinary science on Saddlebred horses.
+Curriculum includes commencement level math and English language arts.
+All students are given the opportunity to participate in a Work-Based Learning experience, which exposes them to the operation of a business and specific job duties related to future careers.
+The curriculum includes equine systems, equine physiology, nutrition, health, disease, emergency medical care, stable management, bloodlines and breeding and equine sales.
+Certifications & Endorsements: Precision Agricultural Education Technical Assessment System

 HORTICULTURE, LANDSCAPING AND FLORAL DESIGN

-This is a two-year program aligns with the NYS Nursery & Landscape Association and incorporates contemporary knowledge, skills, and trends found in the horticulture, floral, and landscaping industries.
+A two-year program aligns with the NYS Nursery & Landscape Association and incorporates contemporary knowledge, skills, and trends found in the horticulture, floral, and landscaping industries.
 Students design and implement landscaping for some of the area’s finest gardens.
 They operate and manage on-site greenhouses and floral shops that are open to the public, gaining hands on experience in retail sales, merchandising, customer service, and shop management.
+The curriculum includes commencement level math and English language arts.
+All students are given the opportunity to participate in a Work-Based Learning experience, which exposes them to the operation of a business and specific job duties related to future careers.
 The curriculum includes landscape design, floral design, greenhouse crop production, landscape installation and maintenance, ornamental horticulture, integrated pest management, plant biology, soil science, hydroponics, retail sales, merchandising and shop management.

 SMALL ANIMAL SCIENCE